sundevilaviator/ASSIS-PPE-Detection/README.md

 | YOLOv8l | 83.7 | 52.9 | Slower |
 | YOLOv8x | 130.5 | 53.9 | Slowest |

-For airport ramp deployment on commodity CCTV infrastructure — particularly at small-hub and non-hub facilities without dedicated GPU server hardware — inference latency and edge-deployability are weighted more heavily than the marginal accuracy gains offered by larger variants.
+For airport ramp deployment on commodity CCTV infrastructure, particularly at small-hub and non-hub facilities without dedicated GPU server hardware, inference latency and edge-deployability are weighted more heavily than the marginal accuracy gains offered by larger variants.
 YOLOv8n's validation performance on the ASSIS PPE task (mAP50 = 0.922; see [Results](#results)) substantially exceeds its baseline COCO accuracy, consistent with the reduced class complexity and domain specificity of the fine-tuning task relative to general-purpose 80-class object detection.

 ---